Answering your questions on the Staub cast iron cocotte.

 |For me the Staub round cocotte is the most useable shape |

-The most popular sizes have a base of 26cm (10.2in) or 28cm
+The most popular sizes have a base of 26cm (10.2in) or 28cm (11.2in).

 |Staub Oval |

-the Staub Oval cocotte is designed for the task.
+If you use your cocotte for the Sunday roast.
+Then the Staub Oval cocotte is designed for the task.

-However, keep in mind the bigger sized cocottes can be very heavy.
+However, keep in mind the bigger-sized cocottes can be very heavy.

 The beauty of the enameling combined with the superior quality manufacturing that truly lasts.
 In essence, Staub is a fantastic choice for kitchenware.
-Once you’ve experienced life with a Staub cocotte in your kitchen you’ll never be able to imagine life without one!
+Once you have experienced life with a Staub cocotte in your kitchen, you will never be able to imagine life without one.